-- 1. This may occur because the phone system does not pass a calling party abandon signal (interruption in line current) to the CallExtend extension, or the phone system passes a shorter signal to CallExtend than CallExtend is programmed to recognize.
-Check the programming referred to in Appendix B, Case I. - 2.
+- 1. This may occur because the phone system does not pass a calling party abandon signal (interruption in line current or dial-tone) to the CallExtend extension, or the phone system passes through a shorter signal than CallExtend is programmed to recognize.
+Check the programming referred to in Appendix B, Case K. - 2.
 If CallExtend does not have a proper receptionist extension programmed into it, it will not be able to transfer callers who wait on the line to reach the receptionist (e.g., if they are calling from a rotary phone); thus, these callers may be kept on the line indefinitely.
-Verify that there is a valid receptionist extension entered in PAGE 0, ROW 1.
+Verify that PAGE 0, ROW 1 has been programmed with a receptionist extension that will be answered.